carlosjhr64/gtk2alertapp/README.txt

 With "Festival Tells Time",
 one can have the computer announce the time at regular times.
+If festival is not available, but another TTS program is, one can modify
+	~/.gtk2alertapp-1/appconfig-1.0.rb
+to use it instead.

 With "Popup Alert",
 one can have the computer announce a message and